logo jabes

 generic

-There is a "Devil´s Triangle" on its own wiht IAM.
+There is a "Devil´s Triangle" on its own with IAM.
 Conflicting types of interest:

 secure_relate01.jpg A figure: